shizadildar/task02/README.md

-his project predicts whether a loan applicant is likely to default on a loan using machine learning techniques.
+This project predicts whether a loan applicant is likely to default on a loan using machine learning techniques.

 📁 Dataset
 The dataset is taken from Kaggle: Loan Prediction Dataset